stuart-mclaren/fix-cec/README.md

 ![Overview](./doc/fix-cec.svg)

-Running the code (main.cc) on the Raspberry Pi means that the Pi will notice when the Denon AVR is switched on and it will then switch on the Optima projector.
+Running the code (main.cc) on the Raspberry Pi means that the Pi will notice when the Denon AVR is switched on and it will then switch on the Optima projector (via its HDMI cable).
 Similarly, when the Denon AVR is switched off, the Pi will notice and switch off the Optima projector.

 ## Setting up the Denon AVR